aalok05/CodeHub/README.md

 ## Setting up the project
 * [Register](https://github.com/settings/developers) your OAuth application and paste your key and secret in the `app.config` file in the root of the project.

+## URI Schemes
+You can launch CodeHub and navigate to repositories and user profiles using custom URI schemes

+Examples:
+- _codehub://repository/aalok05/codehub_
+- _codehub://user/aalok05_

 ## Troubleshooting